Anne A.M.J. Becker, DVM, MSc, PhD

 Faculty of Psychology and Pedagogic Science, Ghent University, Belgium

-My main research interest is microbial ecology, specifically animal microbiomes.
-Understanding how these microbes interact with their hosts will help us tackle a broad range of conservation challenges as well as improve strategies for safeguarding animal health.
+My main research interest is coral microbial ecology and coral disease dynamics.
+Unraveling the relationship of coral-associated microorganisms to each other, the coral host, and to their environment will help us tackle a broad range of challenges in coral disease ecology as well as improve strategies for safeguarding coral reef ecosystems.

 - Microbiome of invasive species on St Kitts (vervet monkeys, mongooses)